Terms of Competitions (Ladies)

 6. MATCH PLAY:

 6.1.
-The conditions under which Club Match Play Competitions are to be played shall be laid down by the Competitions Committee and displayed on the advance time sheets and draw sheets.
+The Terms under which Club Match Play Competitions are to be played shall be laid down by the Competitions Committee and displayed on the advance time sheets and draw sheets.

 6.2.
 In Cup match play competitions the minimum number of entrants shall be determined by the Committee.